littensy/charm/README.md

 ### `reactive(initialValue)`

 The `reactive()` function takes a mutable table and wraps it in a reactive proxy.
-Reading properties through the proxy will perform dependency tracking, and table values will also be wrapped in a reactive proxy.
+Reading properties through the proxy will perform dependency tracking, and nested tables will also be wrapped in a reactive proxy.

 ```luau
 local users, updateUsers = reactive({